 This is the standard map handed out (for free) when you get your permit at the Park Entrance.
 It is accurate and more than adequate to plan and safely navigate the route.

-- Trekking Map – Torres del Paine (main map) will open in Google PDF viewer which will only display it in low resolution.
-But the full file can be dowloaded and viewed in full resolution with Acrobat or other PDF readers.
+- Trekking Map – Torres del Paine (main map) PDF will open in a PDF viewer which you can expand and zoom in.
 IMPORTANT!
 The ‘Circuit’ or ‘O’ Trek can now only be done counterclockwise from Hotel/Camping Las Torres to Campamento Paso.
+Campamento Torres is closed for the 18/19 Season (possibly permanently?).
 And as stated earlier, you’ll need proof of reservations for each night.
 (This is strictly enforced at Coirón Ranger Station and you will be sent back to Serón if you do not have reservations!).

 Step 2 – Plan your Day by Day Itinerary – how fast you’ll hike & where you’ll camp